lab9k/city-dynamics/README.md

 docker-compose up database
 ```

 In order to connect to the object store, you need to store the password in an environment variable.
-In UNIX:

 ```
 export EXTERN_DATASERVICES_PASSWORD="password"